Skip to main content

 NSError Overview

-I’d like to start by giving a quick reminder of how NSError works, as we will be working with it in this article.
+I’d like to start by giving a quick reminder of how NSError works, as we will work with it in this article.
 Any error that happens on iOS includes the error domain, a domain-specific error code, and additional information specific to the application.
-So, for us the most important fields are:
+So, for us, the most important fields are:

 Variety of SKErrors

 Errors associated with payments, store products, and cloud services occur under the domain model SKErrorDomain and error codes SKError.Code.
-The entire list of errors includes more than 15 options, you can find them here below and in the documentation.
-In addition to SKErrorDomain errors, there may be network problems that occur in the NSURLErrorDomain model.
+The entire list of errors includes more than 15 options; you can find them below and in the documentation.
+In addition to SKErrorDomain errors, network problems may occur in the NSURLErrorDomain model.
 Let’s take a look at how to handle them all.

 There are a lot of types of errors, so I‘d recommend dividing them into several groups: